izm20/dotfiles-mac/README.md

 ## Customization

 Feel free to customize these dotfiles to meet your specific needs.
 You can modify the existing configurations or add new dotfiles to the repository.
 To keep your changes organized, consider creating a branch or fork of the repository for your customizations.

+## Prezto Configuration

+Prezto is a powerful Zsh configuration framework that enhances the functionality and usability of the Zsh shell.
+It organizes various functionalities into modules or plugins that you can enable or disable according to your preferences.
+Below, I'll provide details about some of the key Prezto modules/plugins:

+1. **environment**: This module manages environment variables and settings.
+It provides a convenient way to set and manage environment variables, which can be crucial for configuring various applications and services.

+2. **directory**: The directory module enhances directory navigation in the shell.
+It provides features like smarter `cd` behavior, directory history tracking, and directory aliases.

+3. **spectrum**: Spectrum is responsible for managing color schemes in the terminal.
+It allows you to easily switch and customize the colors of your terminal prompt and output.

+4. **utility**: The utility module provides various utility functions and enhancements for your shell, such as improved `ls` commands, enhanced file and directory management, and clipboard integration.

+5. **history**: This module improves the management and usability of your shell history.
+It adds features like persistent history across sessions, timestamping, and more efficient history searching.

+6. **completion**: The completion module enhances the shell's tab-completion functionality.
+It provides better and more context-aware tab-completion for commands and arguments, making it easier to navigate and interact with the command line.

+7. **syntax-highlighting**: Syntax highlighting adds color to commands in your terminal based on the syntax.
+It helps you quickly identify syntax errors or understand the structure of complex commands.

+8. **history-substring-search**: This module allows you to search your shell history incrementally by typing a few characters and pressing the up and down arrows.
+It makes it easier to find and repeat previously executed commands.

+9. **autosuggestions**: Autosuggestions suggest completions for commands as you type, based on your command history.
+   This can save time and reduce typing errors.

+10. **contrib-prompt**: The contrib-prompt module provides additional prompt themes and customization options for your shell prompt.
+It includes popular themes like "spaceship" and allows you to configure your prompt's appearance.

+11. **prompt**: The prompt module is responsible for defining your shell prompt's appearance and behavior.
+It includes options for customizing your prompt's theme, colors, and segments.

+Each of these modules/plugins can be individually enabled or disabled in your `.zpreztorc` configuration file to tailor your Zsh environment to your specific needs and preferences.
+Prezto's modular approach allows you to create a customized Zsh experience that suits your workflow and style.

 ## Maintenance

-To keep your dotfiles up to date with any changes or improvements, periodically pull the latest changes from the repository:
+To keep your dotfiles up to date with any changes or improvements, periodically pull the latest changes from the
+repository:

 ```bash
 cd ~/.dotfiles